cn0047/stash/ed/rabbitmq/README.md

 * Have its delivery mode option set to 2 (persistent)
 * Be published into a durable exchange
 * Arrive in a durable queue

+## Cluster

+RabbitMQ only requires that one node in a cluster be a disk node.
+Every other node can be a RAM node.

+If you only have one disk node and that node happens to be down, your cluster can continue to route messages but you can’t do any of the following:

+* Create queues
+* Create exchanges
+* Create bindings
+* Add users
+* Change permissions
+* Add or remove cluster nodes

+When RAM nodes restart, they connect to the disk nodes they’re preconfigured with to download the current copy of the cluster’s metadata.